Dodgers vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have come away with seven wins in the 14 contests they have been listed as the underdogs in this season.
+- The Dodgers have won 47 of the 78 games they were listed as the moneyline favorite this season (60.3%).

-- Los Angeles has a record of 4-3 when it's set as an underdog of +105 or more by oddsmakers this season.
+- Los Angeles has gone 27-21 when it has played as moneyline favorites with odds of -150 or shorter (56.2% winning percentage).

-- The Dodgers have an implied victory probability of 48.8% according to the moneyline set by oddsmakers for this matchup.
+- The Dodgers have an implied moneyline win probability of 60% in this game.

-- Los Angeles' games have gone over the total in 52 of its 93 chances.
+- In the 94 games in which oddsmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 53 times (53-36-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!